 At the heart of basic and clinical biomedical research is the need to carefully gather data, analyze it and interpret it in order to validate the stated objectives of a research study.
 Since 1985, the Biostatistics Unit has played an important role in the Northwell Health research program by providing support to investigators in the design, implementation, data management, statistical analysis, and publication of basic science and clinical research studies.
 This is accomplished by applying established statistical and mathematical methods to the analysis of research data, as well as developing new methods to address complex research problems.

 The importance of biostatistical support in biomedical research is recognized by the medical community, as well as funding and regulatory agencies such as the National Institutes of Health (NIH), the US Food and Drug Administration (FDA) and other disease-oriented foundations.
 For these reasons, the Biostatistics Unit plays an essential role in the grant application process.
-The department’s contributions to NIH grant applications over the past several years have been an important factor in the funding of many of those grants, most notably the General Clinical Research Center (GCRC) and the Advanced Centers for Intervention and Services Research (ACISR) grants.
+The department’s contributions to NIH grant applications over the past several years have been an important factor in the funding of many of those grants.

 Members of the Biostatistics Unit are routinely authors or co-authors on many scientific publications and presentations.
 Papers are presented by staff at a variety of scientific and statistical meetings.